 Vanilla extract (optional)

 Blender, large bowl, nut bag or fine sieve

-Almonds are so versatile and can be eaten as a snack, on your cereal or as a topping for veggies.
-More so recently almonds have also become more and more popular as a milk product for those looking for vegetarian options or those with lactose intolerance.
-We agree, almond milk is a delicious and healthy addition to any diet.
+Nuts are so versatile and can be eaten as a snack, on your cereal or as a topping for veggies.
+More so recently nuts have also become more and more popular as a milk product for those looking for vegetarian options or those with lactose intolerance.
+We agree, nut milk is a delicious and healthy addition to any diet.

 This milk is super fresh and extra yummy when made by you with love.
 It’s all good!

 1. Soak – soak your raw almonds overnight in enough water to cover them fully.
 Soak for at least 8 hours or more.
 Drain the soaking water off.

 2. Blend – put the soaked almonds in your blender with the 4 cups of filtered water.
 You may want to add more or less water depending on your preference.
 Blend well until the almonds are a pulp like consistency.

 3. Sweeten - add the vanilla extract and your favorite type of sweetener such as honey, rice syrup or dates or no sweetener at all if you prefer.
 Blend well once more.

 4. Strain – strain your mixture over a large bowl through your nut bag (we sell them in our shop department).
 You can use a sieve however there will be some pulp coming through.